scala/docs.scala-lang/overviews/parallel-collections/custom-parallel-collections.md

 Thus, we obtain a parallel string class.
-The only downside is that calling transformer methods such as `filter` will not produce a parallel string, but a parallel vector instead, which may be suboptimal - producing a string again after filtering may be costly.
+The only downside is that calling transformer methods such as `filter` will not produce a parallel string, but a parallel vector instead, which may be suboptimal - producing a string again from the vector after filtering may be costly.

 ## Parallel collections with combiners